-Although we achieved the maximum payout target in 2010, we believe that the operating income targets set each year are challenging, reflect desired above-market performance and typically would not be achieved at the maximum level without exceptional performance.
-The Compensation Committee recognizes that the likelihood of achievement in any given year may be different, and believes that the payout should be appropriate for the performance, regardless of how often it may happen.
-For 2010, we exceeded the maximum payout threshold as a result of our record net sales and earnings.
+In fiscal 2011, we exceeded our maximum operating income target.
+Therefore, 100% of each Named Executive Officer's eligible bonus amount based on their performance rating was paid in the first quarter of fiscal 2012.
+Although we achieved the maximum payout target in fiscal years 2010 and 2011, we believe that the operating income targets set each year are challenging, reflect desired above-market performance and typically would not be achieved at the maximum level without exceptional performance.
+In fiscal 2010 and 2011, we achieved record levels of operating income, resulting in maximum payouts under the plan.
+The Compensation Committee recognizes that the likelihood of achievement of a payout in any given year may be different and believes that the payout should be appropriate for the performance, regardless of how often it may happen.

 The Compensation Committee approves the specific payments to the Named Executive Officers under the annual cash incentive plan.
 Additionally, the Compensation Committee retains discretion to recommend additional discretionary bonuses during the year based on factors such as promotions and business segment, department or individual performance.
-Mr. Barnes received a discretionary bonus of \$100,000 in connection with his 2010 performance review of his 2009 performance to further align his total cash compensation close to the 50th percentile of our industry peer group.
-No other discretionary bonuses were paid to any of the Named Executive Officers in fiscal 2010 for 2009 performance.